 Never remove more than one-third of the height of the grass in a single mowing.
 This is especially important for newly established lawns to prevent damage to the grass plants.

 Prior to the first cutting, examine the straw mulch.
-If the original covering was light enough, the mulch will have begun to rot and may not require any removal other than gathering with the grass clippings from the first cutting.
+If the original covering was light enough, with approximately one-half the soil showing through, the mulch will have begun to rot and may not require any removal other than gathering with the grass clippings from the first cutting.

-If the mulch is heavier, remove it at this time with a garden rake, being careful not to damage the lawn.
+If the mulch is heavier, remove it after mowing with a leaf rake or pitchfork, being careful not to damage the lawn.
 Heavy pockets of straw mulch can choke out new grass plants, and they may not be picked up with a mower bag.
-Be especially alert for thick clumps of rotting straw, as these can be especially harmful to grass seedlings.
+Be especially alert for thick clumps of decomposing straw, as these can be especially harmful to grass seedlings.

 Straw is preferred to hay as a grass seed mulch because of its lower seed content.
 Straw is made of the stems of grass plants, while hay contains the stem plus the flowers and seeds.
 Still, straw will contain some amount of seed from farm grasses and weeds.
 These plants are undesirable in a new lawn.

-Removing the straw mulch from the grass seed sooner may lessen the amount of weeds that germinate, although most of the seed content has likely reached the soil in the first few days.
+Removing the straw mulch from the grass seed sooner may reduce the number of weeds that germinate, although most of the seed content has likely reached the soil in the first few days.